diffpy/diffpy.cmi/docs/source/getting-started.rst

         cmi example copy ch03NiModelling

-    This will copy the example directory ``ch03NiModelling`` to your working directory.
+    This will copy the example directory ``ch03NiModelling`` to your current working directory.
 Within this directory exists the scripts and data to fit the bulk Ni PDF.

     You can then run the fitting script with,